rminnich/t9/README.md

 The TamaGo logo is adapted from the Go gopher designed by Renee French and licensed under the Creative Commons 3.0 Attributions license.
 Go Gopher vector illustration by Hugo Arganda.

+#
+This is extended for t9. see p9/ for basic 9p access and fs/ for forth fs. t9 is the kernel.